We can all agree that one of the worst parts of being a student is paying off student debt.

 Prioritize your repayments

 This is probably one of the simplest, and simultaneously one of the most important.
-Prioritize paying off the loans with the highest interest rates first, since these are the loans that will cost the most in the long run.
+Prioritize paying off the loans with the highest interest rates first.
+These are the loans that will cost the most in the long run so it makes sense to handle them ASAP.
 Credit cards generally accrue the highest interest rates (averaging around 20% annually), but it’s important to do your research.

 *Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.